getify/You-Dont-Know-JS/types & grammar/ch2.md

 ## Summary

+Arrays are simply numerically-indexed collections of any value-type.
+Strings are somewhat "array-like", but they have distinict behaviors and care must be taken if you want to treat them as arrays.
 Numbers in JavaScript include both "integers" and floating point values.

 Several special values are defined within the primitive types.